 But the fact that you can’t change or edit live streamed content is precisely what makes it so valuable.
 This is why it builds trust the way traditional video footage cannot.

 Live video is more interactive than pre-recorded video

 Live streaming enables an unprecedented degree of communication between brands and their audiences.
 Pre-recorded video is great for many things, but it will never be as interactive as live streamed video is.

-It also helps bridge the gap between people who can witness an event or a conference in person and those who could not make it.
+Live streaming video also help bridge the gap between people who can witness an event or a conference in person and those who could not make it.
 People who are invested in finding the latest, most up-to-date information on a topic they care about will subscribe to a live streamed event on that topic even if they are hundreds or thousands of miles away.

 Live streaming is cost-effective

 One of the most obvious benefits to live streaming is the fact that it generally costs less to produce than pre-recorded video content.
 This is true both in terms of total cash investment and the average time-to-value for finished pieces of content.